kagisearch/bangs/README.md

 # Kagi Bangs

-This is a repository of [bangs](https://help.kagi.com/kagi/features/bangs.html) created by [Kagi Search](https://kagi.com).
+Thi is open-source, community maintained, repository of [bangs](https://help.kagi.com/kagi/features/bangs.html) used by [Kagi Search](https://kagi.com).

-It includes bangs made specifically for Kagi products, as well as fixes and new bangs submitted by users.
+You can submit changes to improve accuracy of existing bangs as well as create new bangs for use in Kagi Search.

-> Did you know?
-> You can make your own custom bangs right now in the [Custom Bangs settings page](https://help.kagi.com/kagi/features/bangs.html#custom-bangs) or the [Search Shortcuts menu](https://help.kagi.com/kagi/features/search-shortcuts.html).
->
-> This repo is for adding new or fixing existing *global* bangs to Kagi.

 ## Contribution Guidelines

 Kagi Staff and maintainers of this repo have final say, but a good bang submission should follow some basic guidelines.

-The website must be reasonably well-known and widely used.
+- The website must be reasonably well-known and widely used.
   For example, popular commerical services and forums are OK.
   Low-traffic independent sites, such as startups, local businesses, or personal blogs, are not OK.

-The trigger must be specific to the website, not a generic term or word.
+- The trigger must be specific to the website, not a generic term or word.
   For example, "amazon.com" can have "!amazon" but not "!groceries".

-Each trigger must be unique.
+- Each trigger must be unique.
   You can test your trigger on Kagi to see if a bang already exists with that trigger.

-You can use the [Categories](#categories) list below to find the Category and Subcategory that fits best.
+- You can use the [Categories](#categories) list below to find the Category and Subcategory that fits best.
   If you cannot find one, it can be omitted, or we can consider adding a new one.

-If the bang you wish to add does not fit the above criteria, you can still create a custom bang on your own Kagi account for your own use!
+- If the bang you wish to add does not fit the above criteria, you can still create a custom bang on your own Kagi account for your own use!
   See our [documentation](https://help.kagi.com/kagi/features/bangs.html#custom-bangs) for details.

 ## Bang Format